 No problem!
+This recipe makes excellent banana bread muffins.
 It will yield 12 muffins.
 Filling about 3/4 full.
 You can bake at the same temp, but your time will be reduced.
 I’d check the muffins at 15 to 18 minutes in, and if needed longer, only go in three minute increments.

 Here are some other really yummy banana bread recipes I think you’ll enjoy:

 - Double Chocolate Banana Bread